juliosong/blog/_posts/2020-04-03-origin-of-language-part1.md

 ## Alternative voices
 Being a linguistics student means I've had the chance of hearing/reading expert opinions on the origin of language multiple times.
 Indeed, Cambridge is a nice and tolerant place for open discussions on huge and controversial topics like this one.
 Sometimes students are too shy to utter their opinions, but the scent of interdisciplinary curiosity is clearly in the air.

 I still remember attending a [Philological Society](http://www.philsoc.org.uk/default.asp) talk on the emergence of syntax in my first year of PhD and going to an Evolution of Language reading group in my second year.
-I got more spiritual galvanization (like "Wow, this is a cool area!") than academic progress from both events---mainly due to my lack of previous knowledge---but they did keep me thinking about language from a biological/evolutionary perspective from time to time throughout my stay at Cambridge.
+I got more spiritual galvanization (like "Wow, this is a cool area!") than academic progress from both events---mainly due to my lack of previous knowledge---but they did help keep me thinking about language from a biological/evolutionary perspective from time to time throughout my stay at Cambridge.

-I also notice an [origin of language section](https://www.darwinproject.ac.uk/commentary/human-nature/origin-language) on the website of the Darwin Correspondence Project (a Cambridge research team), though for some reason linguistics isn't listed as a currently-engaging discipline there...👀
+I've also noticed an [origin of language section](https://www.darwinproject.ac.uk/commentary/human-nature/origin-language) on the website of the Darwin Correspondence Project (a Cambridge research team), though for some reason linguistics isn't listed as a currently-engaging discipline there...👀

 >Debates about the origin of language are still ongoing. ...
 Such questions, addressed in a variety of scientific disciplines, such as **neurology, paleoanthropology, and animal psychology**, build upon the work of Darwin and his contemporaries, while taking that work in new directions.<br>
 ><span style="text-align: right; display: block;"> --- [Darwin Correspondence Project](https://www.darwinproject.ac.uk/commentary/human-nature/origin-language)</span>

 But anyway, the wide attention the issue of language origin has drawn to itself means that the Chomskyan conjecture can't be the only voice out there---in fact it's not even the mainstream view.
-According to [Wikipedia](https://en.wikipedia.org/wiki/Origin_of_language) "a majority of linguistic scholars as of 2018 hold continuity-based theories"; that is, pro-_gradual_-evolution (or "gradualist") theories.
+According to [Wikipedia](https://en.wikipedia.org/wiki/Origin_of_language) "a majority of linguistic scholars as of 2018 hold continuity-based theories"; that is, pro-*gradual*-evolution (or "gradualist") theories.
 The following slide from the Institute of Southern Punjab Multan presents an interesting picture.

 {% include figure image_path="/assets/images/punjab-slide.png" alt="screenshot of a slide" caption="a slide showing various theories on the origin of language (source: [slideshare.net](https://www.slideshare.net/sabiraqamar1/origin-of-language))" %}